 - What challenges are students experiencing right now?

 Tell them right from the start.
-Take time during your first interaction with students to acknowledge this strange and difficult time we are in, and that you know they are struggling with all these new challenges.
-Tell them you care about their well-being, and that you want them to get the support they need.
-Make sure to highlight that you are a source of support for them, and how they can connect with you if they need.
+Tell them explicitly, and show them through your actions, that you both care about their well-being and want them to get the support they need while at Stanford.
+Take the time during your first interaction with students to acknowledge this strange and difficult time we continue to be in, and that you know they are struggling with many challenges.
+Make sure to highlight that you are a source of support for them, and how they can connect with you when they need.

 - How can I be responsive to students' needs?